-We wanted to make sure that you know that, if you're a strict dividend growth or income investor, there are others that use our website to utilize the Valuentum process, fair value estimates and other metrics.
-Similarly, if you're a practitioner of the Valuentum system, we wanted to make sure that you are aware that we also serve income and dividend growth investors and that our research and analysis evaluates the health and long-term growth potential of a company's dividend.
+We wanted to make sure that you know that, if you're a dividend growth or income investor, that there are others that use our website to utilize the Valuentum process, fair value estimates and other metrics.
+Similarly, if you're a practitioner of the Valuentum system, I wanted to make sure that you are aware that we also serve income and dividend growth investors and that our research and analysis evaluates the health and long-term growth potential of a company's dividend.
 The Dividend Cushion ratio is simply a must-have in your investing toolkit regardless of what kind of investor you are.
 Many different strategies have significant benefits for many different types of investors.

 With that out of the way, let's get started.